-- Chronically high concentrations of fecal indicator bacteria are present in all monitored surface waters of the watershed, that have been monitored indicating that the water is not safe for human contact due to the potential presence of pathogens. - Chronically low concentrations of dissolved oxygen are present in some stream reaches of the watershed.
+- Chronically high concentrations of fecal indicator bacteria are present in all monitored surface waters of the watershed, indicating that the water is not safe for human contact due to the potential presence of pathogens. - Chronically low concentrations of dissolved oxygen are present in some stream reaches of the watershed.
 In addition, there is evidence that supersaturation of dissolved oxygen occurs in the Mill Pond and some stream reaches.
-Both of these conditions reduce the ability of surface waters of the watershed to support fish and other aquatic organisms. - Chronically high concentrations of nutrients that can stimulate excessive growth of plants and algae are present in surface waters.
+Both of these conditions reduce the ability of surface waters to support fish and other aquatic organisms. - Chronically high concentrations of nutrients that can stimulate excessive growth of plants and algae are present in surface waters.

-- o Instream concentrations of total phosphorus often exceed the State's water quality criterion.
+- Instream concentrations of total phosphorus often exceed the State's water quality criterion.
 An increasing percentage of this phosphorus is present as dissolved phosphorus, which is the form most readily used by algae and aquatic plants. - High instream concentrations of total nitrogen are present.
-These concentrations usually exceed guidelines that define what constitutes for good water quality. - Instream concentrations of total suspended solids (TSS) are often high and contribute to sedimentation in stream channels and the Mill Pond. - Instream concentrations of chloride are often high and have increased over time.
+These concentrations usually exceed guidelines for good water quality. - Instream concentrations of total suspended solids (TSS) are often high and contribute to sedimentation in stream channels and the Mill Pond. - Instream concentrations of chloride are often high and have increased over time.